vinc/moros/README.md

 Documentation is available [here](doc/index.md)

 ## Setup

+MOROS runs on x86-64 [computers](doc/hardware.md) from around 2005 to 2020,
+as well as emulators like Bochs, VirtualBox, and QEMU with the latter being the main development platform.

 You will need `git`, `gcc`, `make`, `curl`, `qemu-img`, and `qemu-system-x86_64` on the host system.